Robust Signal Recovery in Hadamard Spaces: Means in Hadamard Spaces

 For fixed $n$, they show that $LP_{n}^{(k)} \to b_{n}$ as $k \to \infty$.
 If the underlying set of points $\{x_{n}\}_{n\in \mathbb{N}}$ is bounded, Theorem 3.4 in \cite{lim-palfia} implies that for any $n$ and $k$

 where $\Delta$ is the diameter of the points $\{x_{n}\}_{n\in \mathbb{N}}$.
 If we naively use $LP_{n}^{(k)}$ to approximate $\mu$, we end up with

 This has two drawbacks.
-First, we need to compute $nf(n)$ geodesics to arrive at an error $d(LP_{n}^{(nf(n))},b_{n}) = O(f(n)^{-1/2})$ for any $f:\mathbb{N}\to \mathbb{N}$ such that $\lim_{n\to \infty} f(n) = \infty$.
+First, we need to compute $nf(n)$ geodesics to arrive at an error $d(LP_{n}^{(nf(n))},b_{n}) = O(f(n)^{-1/2})$ for any $f:\mathbb{N}\to \mathbb{N}$, such that $\lim_{n\to \infty} f(n) = \infty$.
 This can be computationally expensive.
-Additionally, even if we can efficiently compute $LP_{n}^{(nf(n))}$, we may waste a lot of computational effort, as the overall error still depends on the term $d(b_{n},\mu)$ of which we do not know the rate of convergence in practice.
-Hence we may spend disproportional effort on minimizing the first term of the right-hand side of \eqref{eq:lim-palfia-rate} without minimizing the overall error.
-Yet another algorithm to approximate $b_n$ is the proximal point algorithm, which is popular for optimization problems in Hilbert spaces and can be extended to the Hadamard space setting (cf. chapter 6.3, \cite{bacakbook}).
-Starting at an arbitrary point $x_0 \in H$ the $n$-th step of the algorithm is given by
+Additionally, even if we can efficiently compute $LP_{n}^{(nf(n))}$, we may waste a lot of computational effort, as the overall error still depends on the term $d(b_{n},\mu)$, of which we do not know the rate of convergence in practice.
+Hence, we may spend disproportional effort minimizing the first term of the right-hand side of \eqref{eq:lim-palfia-rate}, without minimizing the overall error.
+Yet another algorithm to approximate $b_n$ is the proximal point algorithm, which is popular for optimization problems in Hilbert spaces, and can be extended to the Hadamard space setting (cf. chapter 6.3, \cite{bacakbook}).
+Starting at an arbitrary point $y_0 \in H$, the $m$-th step of the algorithm is given by

-The sequence $x_n$ converges \textit{weakly} (in the sense of Definition 3.1.1 of \cite{bacakbook}) to the unique minimizer of $n^{-1}\sum_{i=1}^n d(x_i,z)^2$ (Theorem 6.3.1, \cite{bacakbook}).
-Finding the minimizer in each step is again computationally cumbersome and does not provide any information about $d(b_n,\mu)$.
+The sequence $(y_m)_{m\geq1}$ converges \textit{weakly} (in the sense of Definition 3.1.1 in \cite{bacakbook}) to the unique minimizer of $n^{-1}\sum_{i=1}^n d(x_i,z)^2$ (Theorem 6.3.1, \cite{bacakbook}).
+Finding the minimizer in each step can be computationally cumbersome, and does not provide any information about $d(b_n,\mu)$.

-To address these issues, we propose the following stochastic approximation scheme.
-Let $Y_{k}$ be drawn independently and uniformly from the set $\{x_{1},\dots,x_{k}\}$ and define
+Ideally, we would like to use the inductive mean $S_n$ as a proxy for $b_n$.
+Theorem \ref{thm:slln-main} and Theorem \ref{thm:limit-bn}, together with Propositions \ref{prob:huber-L2} and \ref{prop:huber-as} provide some justification for this.
+However, since the inductive mean is not symmetric, neither is the approximation scheme of Lim and P\'alfia \cite{lim-palfia}.
+This lack of symmetry has to be taken into account.
+In particular, if $S_n$ is meant to be a good proxy for $b_n$, we would expect $S_n$ to be \textit{asymptotically symmetric}, in some sense.
+To address the issues of data loss, non-symmetry, and contamination at the same time, we propose the following stochastic approximation scheme.
+Let $Y_{k}$ be drawn independently and uniformly from the set $\{x_{1},\dots,x_{k}\}$, and define

-This approximation scheme is justified using our heteroscedastic law of large numbers.
-The $Y_i$'s are not identically distributed, however, their mean corresponds to the Fr\'echet mean of the first $i$ points. \begin{theorem} Let $\{x_{n}\}_{n\in \mathbb{N}}$ be a set of points in a Hadamard space $(H,d)$ and let $b_{n}$ be the barycenter of $x_{1},\dots,x_{n}$.
-If there is a $\mu\in H$ such that
+This approximation scheme is justified using our heteroscedastic law of large numbers (Corollary \ref{cor:slln}).
+Note that the $Y_i$'s are not identically distributed.
+However, their means corresponds to the Fr\'echet means of the first $i$ points. \begin{theorem} Let $\{x_{n}\}_{n\in \mathbb{N}}$ be a set of points in a Hadamard space $(H,d)$, and let $b_{n}$ be the barycenter of $x_{1},\dots,x_{n}$.
+If there is a $\mu\in H$, such that